Using SSL To Secure Usenet Access

 What is the security level of exchanges and transfers on the Usenet network?

-All Usenet servers offer SSL.
+All Usenet providers offer SSL.
 Secure Sockets Layers or SSL is a secure transaction procedure that increases your security of access to Usenet.
 (Usenet providers use the same security protocols as online banking).
 SSL is like a tunnel, a secure channel of communication (encoded by a 256 bit key) between two machines (a client and a server).
 SSL allows secure and anonymous downloading on newsgroups.
 With 256 BIT SSL Encryption, you can trust your activity is completely safe.
 It has 4 main advantages:

 1 - SSL encrypting stops any interception of data downloaded or sent